terintealexandrin18/vansbooking/README.md

 ## Surface
 ### Color Scheme
-- The color scheme of the website primarily consists of shades of gray, muted orange, and a few accent colors.
+- The color scheme of the website primarily consists of shades of grey, muted orange, and a few accent colors.
 The colors were chosen for simplicity, featuring a light color scheme with an accentuated orange to highlight the most important items.

-- Grays:
+- Greys:
   - #d8d7c7: Used for backgrounds, text, and buttons.
   - #768581: Utilized for buttons and the banner background.
   - #4c514e: Present in darker button shades.